At Samaritans, privacy is at the heart of what we do. We are committed to protecting your privacy and the personal information that we hold.

 Samaritans offers a safe place for you to talk, any time, in whatever way is best for you.

-Samaritans is made up of 201 branches in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
+Samaritans has more than 200 branches and locations in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
 Samaritans Cambridge Branch is an independent charity, registered with charity number 1165282.
 We are the separate data controller for the purposes of data protection laws.

 Within this Privacy Statement ‘we’ and ‘us’ means Samaritans Cambridge Branch and/or Samaritans Central Charity, depending on the context.